-The Fury of Dracula is a very successful franchise dating back to 1987 with the first edition, and with each subsequent edition building on the solid foundation and getting better and better.
+The Fury of Dracula is a very successful franchise dating back to 1987 with the first edition, and each subsequent edition builds on the solid foundation and gets better and better.

-In addition to the usual hidden-movement, deduction, and bluffing mechanics, the game is also highly thematic.
-Dracula can only act a night, he leaves behind a trail of rumors, encounters, and events, which players can use deduct his moment, but he can also change his form into a bat, wolf, or mist, to confuse them.
+In addition to the usual hidden movement, deduction, and bluffing mechanics, the game is also highly thematic.
+Dracula can only act a night, he leaves behind a trail of rumors, encounters, and events, which players can use to deduct his movement, but he can also change his form into a bat, wolf, or mist, to confuse them.

 In Jaws, the hungriest player plays as the shark, while others take on the roles of movie characters: Brody, Hooper, and/or Quint.
 The peculiarity of the game is, that it’s divided into two stages.

-In the Amity Island phase, the shark moves freely (and hiddenly) around the island, wasting on swimmers, while the other players are trying to locate him.
+In the Amity Island phase, the shark moves freely (and hiddenly) around the island, feasting on swimmers, while the other players are trying to locate him.

 The second phase takes place on the sinking Orca ship, where players face the shark in a fight to the death.
 Will they kill the shark before it manages to sink the ship?

-Imagine you’re deep under the waves in an underwater cigar, trying to stay as quint as possible, while listening to beep beep’s from your sonar.
+Imagine you’re deep under the waves in an underwater cigar, trying to stay as quiet as possible, while listening to beep beep’s from your sonar.
 But you’re not alone.
 Another submarine is somewhere out there, doing the same thing.
-Who will find whom first and deliver a deadly torpedo on target?
+Who will find who first and deliver a deadly torpedo on target?

 Captain Sonar is a team game, where players take different roles (Captain, First Mate, Radio Operator) in a submarine.
 For the best experience, you need at least six (if not eight) players.

-While you can play the game on a conventional turn-by-turn basis, the real deal is real-time play.
+While you can play the game on a conventional turn-by-turn basis, the real deal is the real-time play.
 Here, you try to fulfill your duties, while frantically debating with other players about the situation.
-The mode is unique in board gaming and delivers a tense nerve-racking, almost chaotic experience.
+The mode is unique in board gaming and delivers a tense nerve-wracking, almost chaotic experience.

 If you want a team-played Battleship on steroids and can handle making decisions under the pressure of millions of gallons of water above you, you should definitely join the navy.
 Or buy Captain Sonar.